adulau/mastodon-markdown-archive/README.md

 Here are some examples for basic templates that can be used.
 For an example on threading replies, see the [default template](files/templates/post.tmpl).

+For any of these, save the template file somewhere and pass its path to the command as a value of the `--template` flag.

+For the filename, pass it as a string to the command as a value of the `--filename` flag.

 #### Jekyll

 Template: